 Ni No Kuni 2: Revenant Kingdom

-Revenant Kingdom isn’t just a JRPG, though, it’s also something of a town-builder, with you left with the task of finding a new kingdom for the usurped boy who would be king.
+Revenant Kingdom isn’t just a JRPG, though, it’s also something of a town-builder, leaving with the task of finding a new kingdom for the usurped boy who would be king.
+It’s not an easy job, but someone’s got to do it.

 Final Fantasy IX